On Burau representations at roots of unity: The image of Burau's representation of at roots of unity

 The second type of relations have a simple geometric meaning.
-In fact, the product of the reflections in two adjacent sides is a rotation by the angle which is twice the angle between those sides.
+In fact, the product of the reflections with respect to two adjacent edges is a rotation by the angle which is twice the angle between those edges.
 The subgroup $\Delta(m,n,p)$ generated by the rotations $a=R_1R_2$, $b=R_2R_3$, $c=R_3R_1$ is a normal subgroup of index 2, which coincides with the subgroup of isometries preserving the orientation.
-One calls $\Delta(m,n,p)$ the triangular (or triangle) group associated to $\Delta$ (also called von Dyck groups).
-Moreover, the triangle group has the following presentation:
+One calls $\Delta(m,n,p)$ the triangle (also called triangular, or von Dyck) group associated to $\Delta$.
+Moreover, the triangle group has the presentation:

-Observe that $\Delta(m,n,p)$ makes sense also when $m,n$ or $p$ are negative integers, by interpreting the associated generators as clockwise rotations.
+Observe that $\Delta(m,n,p)$ also makes sense when $m,n$ or $p$ are negative integers, by interpreting the associated generators as clockwise rotations.
 The triangle $\Delta$ is a fundamental domain for the action of $\Delta^*(m,n,p)$ on the hyperbolic plane.
-Thus a fundamental domain for $\Delta(m,n,p)$ consists of the union $\Delta^*$ of $\Delta$ with the reflection of $\Delta$ in one of its sides.
+Thus a fundamental domain for $\Delta(m,n,p)$ consists of the union $\Delta^*$ of $\Delta$ with the reflection of $\Delta$ in one of its edges.